 In fact, they've VASTLY UNDERESTIMATED how many jobs most people have to apply for before one works out, especially for that first job!
 It is really about luck and numbers.
 And that first job is really important.
-Once someone pays you do code, it's a lot easier to get someone else to pay you to code.
+Once someone pays you to code, it's a lot easier to get someone else to pay you to code.
 So seriously, if you want this, you need to really put all your energy into this.

 If indeed there's more you could have done, congratulations you just learned something for free that people literally pay job coaches to tell them about.
 Let go of regret and focus on acing the next one and not making the same mistake twice.

 If it just wasn't a great match, no sweat, this happens literally all the time and it is probably the fault of the company for not being more explicit in what they are looking for.
 Chances are good they weren't super sure what they wanted when they brought you in.
 If the people who interviewed you were weird or bad or judgemental in someway, you are very lucky not to be working there.
 Trust me, you are better off.